Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 - If one eye is deprived of stimulus during a critical period after birth, that eye’s ocular dominance stripes in the LGN are thinner than normal.
 This effect is reversible if the eye is opened and the other closed but only up to a certain point.
 - This demonstrates that synaptic rearrangement is experience-dependent during a critical period and stops being as plastic after this period.
 ![Figure 23.21](figure23-21.png)
-- Eye-specific domains are dependent on asynchronous patterns of activity (the "waves") spontaneously generated in the two eyes.
+- Eye-specific domains are dependent on asynchronous patterns of activity ("waves") spontaneously generated in the two eyes.
 - The establishment of binocular receptive fields depends on the correlated patterns of activity that arise from the two eyes as a consequence of vision.
 - *Critical period of development*: a period of time when intercellular communication alters a cell’s fate.
 - *Ocular dominance shift*: the shift to monocular vision due to depriving one eye of stimuli.
 ![Figure 23.22](figure23-22.png)
 - Ocular dominance plasticity diminishes with age and coincides with the time of greatest growth of the head and eyes suggesting that development of binocular connections depends on this plasticity.
-- Ocular dominance is a form of plasticity and doesn’t follow the rule of "Use it or lose it".
+- Ocular dominance is a form of plasticity and follows the rule of "use it or lose it".
 - *Binocular competition*: when the input from both eyes actively compete for synaptic control of the post-synaptic neuron.
 - Is ocular dominance due to disuse of the eye?
 - No, it’s due to competition as both eyes compete for the same neurons and if one eye is deprived, then it always loses.
-- If the activity of the two eyes is correlated and equal in strength, then the two inputs will be retained on the same cortical cell creating a cell with binocular receptive fields.
+- If the activity of the two eyes is correlated and equal in strength, then the two inputs will be retained on the same cortical cell, creating a cell with binocular receptive fields.
 - However, if this balance is disrupted by depriving one eye, the more active input will somehow displace the deprived synapses or cause them to be less effective.
 - This is demonstrated by the "strabismus" condition where one eye is misaligned causing no cells with binocular receptive fields to develop.
 ![Figure 23.25](figure23-25.png)